 Diamond says this can sometimes be due to fluctuations in a woman’s hormones during her menstrual cycle.
-At peak ovulation, a woman’s sex drive may equal or even exceed a man’s.
+At peak ovulation, a woman’s sex drive may equal or even exceed a man’s desire.

-Additionally, a woman’s progression of desire may not be as linear as a man’s.
+Additionally, a woman’s progression of desire may not be as linear as a man’s arousal.
 Diamond states: “Often for women, genital, physical arousal precedes the psychological experience of desire.
 Whereas in men, desire precedes arousal.”